bagnascojhoel/kwik-ecommerce/README.md

 Another way of handling this issues with submodules is to tell git to always use `--recurse-submodules`.
 You can do that with the config `git config submodule.recurse true`.
 This will work for every command that accepts a `--recurse-submodules`, except the clone command.

+---

+[ ] Fix building and local publishing of @kwik-ecommerce/common